$p$-adic hyperbolicity for Shimura varieties and period images: Proof of the extension theorem for in the good reduction case

 We have the following proposition. \begin{proposition} Let $g:C\rightarrow \integralS_p$ be a map where $C$ is a curve over $\Fpbar$.
 Suppose that $g^{*}\Vcris$ is constant on $C$.
 Then the map $g$ is constant. \end{proposition} \begin{proof} We first replace $C$ by its image -- note that the $F$-crystal remains constant.
 By replacing $C$ by an open subset, we may assume that $C$ is a smooth curve.
 We pick a smooth lift $\tilde{C}/W$.
 Consider $g^* \Vdr$, the filtered flat bundle on $S$ pulled back to $C$.
 The underlying flat bundle is obtained by taking the mod $p$ reduction of the flat bundle $(g^* \Vcris)(\tilde{C})$.
 The filtration is simply the kernel of (powers of) Frobenius mod $p$.
 Therefore, we have that $g^*\Vdr$ is constant as a filtered flat bundle.
 This implies that the Kodaira-Spencer map is trivial on $C$, which contradicts the versality of the Kodaira-Spencer map.
 The proposition follows. \end{proof}

-We are now ready to prove the one-dimensional disk case of \Cref{thm:introextension} for a Shimura variety.
+We are now ready to prove the one-dimensional disk case of \Cref{thm:introextension} for a Shimura variety in the good reduction case.

-\begin{theorem} \Cref{thm:introextension} is true for $a=1,b=0$ and $X$ a Shimura variety. \end{theorem} \begin{proof} We will prove that the image of $\Dstar$ lands in a residue disc after suitably shrinking $\sD$ -- this would yield the theorem.
+\begin{theorem} \Cref{thm:introextension} is true for $a=1,b=0$ and $X$ a Shimura variety, assuming $\Im(f)$ intersects the good reduction locus of $X_F$. \end{theorem} \begin{proof} We will prove that the image of $\Dstar$ lands in a residue disc after suitably shrinking $\sD$ -- this would yield the theorem.
 The proof consists of assembling the various results already proved.

 We have that $f^* \bL$ extends to a local system with crystalline fibers on $\sD$.
 By Proposition \ref{prop:existence_of_crystal}, we may shrink $\sD$ and obtain an $F$-crystal $\D$ on $\A^1 \bmod p$ such that for any classical $y\in \sD$, $\D_{\cris}(\bL_y) = \D_{\bar{y}}$.
 By further shrinking $\sD$, we get that the $F$-crystal $\D$ is constant, and therefore the isomorphism class of $\D_{\cris}(\bL_y)$ is independent of the point $y$.